RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

 Steps to troubleshoot:
 1. Console.logging at various steps in the code.
 This revealed that on the second round, when the player clicked an image, it registered as 2 clicks, and then would register as 1 click.
 It seemed to not be clearing the saved playersequence properly.
-1. As a side-step, I set playerSequence to be a globally scoped variable, and took the code to add eventListeners to the images to the function that runs on page load.
+1. As a side-step, I set playerSequence to be a globally scoped variable, and put the code to add eventListeners to the images in the function that runs on page load.
 This changed the bug: on the second round, the code to compare the playersequence and the gamesequence ran twice.
 1. To further disentangle the code from being a mess of functions calling functions calling functions, I moved the code that adds an eventListener to the submit button to the function that runs on page load.
 This seems to have fixed the bug.
 I think the bug was caused by a loop not running as I expected it to.

 ### Problems